josephworks/josephworks/README.md

 # josephworks
-A Repository to install all repositories on JosephWorks' account!
+A Repository with a script that installs all repositories on JosephWorks' account!

 ```sh
 wget https://raw.githubusercontent.com/josephworks/josephworks/master/getjosephworks.sh